Suggested Searches

 Identifying what’s in molecular clouds and detailing stars in the process of forming.

-In just two years, the James Webb Space Telescope has delivered invaluable details that are reshaping researchers’ understanding of how young stars form.
+In just a few years, the James Webb Space Telescope has delivered invaluable details that are reshaping researchers’ understanding of how young stars form.
 It has identified ices and many other complex organic molecules in the clouds where stars begin gathering mass.
 This includes new details about their histories of gobbling up and ejecting material.
 Webb has also pinpointed clear evidence of how water begins as ice and becomes vapor as it travels closer to a young star, creating a rich environment where Earth-like planets may take shape.

 How Do Stars Form?